RecordPlayerAdvice.comUpdated May 2026

 The Quality Question: Yes, Bluetooth compresses audio.
 The purist argument is valid - you're converting analogue to digital and compressing it.
 But modern codecs minimize the loss:

-- SBC: Basic Bluetooth (all devices support it, lower quality) - aptX: Better quality, most Android devices support it - aptX HD: Near-CD quality, fewer devices support it - aptX Adaptive: Best quality, adjusts to connection strength
+- SBC: Basic Bluetooth (all devices support it, lower quality) - aptX: Better quality, most Android devices support it - aptX HD: Near-CD quality, fewer devices support it - aptX Adaptive: Best available — adjusts bitrate to connection strength, supports up to 96kHz/24bit (used in Sony PS-LX3BT, PS-LX5BT, and AT-LP120XBT)

 For casual listening through Bluetooth speakers, the difference is negligible.
 If you're running £2,000 speakers, use the wired output.